Handvask/handvask/README.md

     alt="Our logo">
 </img>

-The aim of this project is to create a system that is able to solve optimization problems in the cloud.
-A users should be able to submit an optimization problem to be solved, select one or more solvers to use to solve it in parallel, and get the answer using the solver that return a solution first.
+This project aims to create a system that can solve optimization problems in the cloud.
+Users should be able to submit an optimization problem to be solved, select one or more solvers to use to solve it in parallel and get the answer using the solver that returns a solution first.

 ## Website